jvitorjoliveira/jvitorjoliveira/README.md

 ## Oi! 👋

 I'm a social scientist by training with nearly a decade of experience working in Marketing and BizDev across industries like advertising, tech startups, and consumer goods.
-Now, I’m channelling my passion for data analysis and visualization to transition into the world of data science.
+Now, I’m channelling my passion for data analysis and visualization to pivot into the world of data science.

 - Currently learning *Data Analysis* and *DataViz* through Python, SQL and PowerBI
 - Experienced with MS Office, SPSS, Adobe PS and Illustrator, Figma